-If you have previously attendedd the NeoNATE face-to-face course, you will have some understanding of the antenatal approach to fetal neurodevelopmental abnormalities, and here we will expand upon these in detail.
+If you have previously attended the BPNA NeoNATE face-to-face course, you will have some understanding of the antenatal approach to fetal neurodevelopmental abnormalities, and here we will expand upon these in detail.

 By the end of this section you will have acquired an understanding of what families want to hear during antenatal counselling, the benefit of antenatal MRI scans, and the possible outcomes of a number of commonly seen neurological abnormalities.

 You will develop an approach to understand common malformations of cortical development (MCD) and posterior fossa abnormalities, to understand the aetiologies, and be able to understand the basis underlying the clinical features of these conditions and their neurodevelopment prognoses.
 We also aim to expand your knowledge of the commonest known genetic conditions leading to these malformations.

 We acknowledge that this section has been developed in a high resourced health care system and practices vary across countries with differing resources and cultural practices.

 In this section we shall study an over view of the development of cerebral vasculature.
 We shall see how developing blood vessels relate to glial cells and introduce ourselves to the concept of the neurovascular unit.
 We will study the role of glial cells and the part they play in immunity and myelination.
 We shall then study some disorders of myelination including PVL.